edisonwj/Draw3D/README.md

 a sequence of displays.
 Some may include animations.

 Execute ASampler.java to see a summary of capabilities.
+A number of test and other programs are provided to also illustrate Draw3D use.

 /**
 * This application provides a GUI and program interface for 3D drawing.